shubhsherl/GSoC-Contribution-Leaderboard/README.md

 python manage.py runserver
 ```

-First, create a superuser:
+To create an admin user run
 ```bash
 python manage.py createsuperuser
 ```

-#### Setting up adminsistration
+#### First steps

-- Run the project, and Refresh to get the Repo of your Organization.
+- Click on refresh at the home page to sync your db with the latest repositories from your Organization.
-- Visit `/admin` and login using the created superuser.
-- Add Repositories to include in Leaderboard.
+- Visit `/admin`, mark the Repositories from which you want to count contributions.
-- Refresh again to get the contributors of your Organization.
+- Hit refresh again at the home page to populate the contributors.
+- Mark users as GSoC contributors under Core>Users form the admin panel.
-- Add/Remove user to GSoC list using action in Core>Users.
+- Refresh to update their stats in the leaderboard.

-The project will be available at **127.0.0.1:8000** by default.

 ##### Admin levels:
 - **Exclude Repo:** Decide which Repo to count for LeaderBoard
-- **Moderator:** The above plus the ability to kick and ban users
+- **Moderator:** The above plus the ability to add/remove users

 ## Description of files in Repository